Deadline to leave Dakota Access Pipeline site draws near

 Some protesters seemed to be bracing for the worst.

-Dean Dedman a member of the Dene Nation had both hands wrapped around a post hole digger trying to gouge out a hole in the frozen ground.
+Dean Dedman, a member of the Dene Nation, had both hands wrapped around a post hole digger trying to gouge out a hole in the frozen ground.
 Several other young men joined him, digging holes in a line across the tallest hill inside the Oceti Sakowin camp.

 "We are building our fortress of solitude," Dedman said.

-He said the barrier they were building was to keep sheriff's deputies, as well as the Department of Indian Affairs out.
+He said the barrier they were building was to keep out sheriff's deputies as well as the Bureau of Indian Affairs.

 "We are keeping out all the evil.
-If you want to talk about it in a spiritual way, its keeping out all the negativity," Dedman said.
+If you want to talk about it in a spiritual way, it's keeping out all the negativity," Dedman said.

 Pipeline is moving forward

 The $3.7 billion pipeline is slated to stretch through four states -- from North Dakota into South Dakota, winding through Iowa and ending in southern Illinois.
 It is expected to move 470,000 barrels of crude oil a day across the Midwest.
-The project is completed except for the contested portion under North Dakota's Lake Oahe, half a mile upstream from the Standing Rock Sioux tribe's reservation.
+The project is completed except for the contested portion under North Dakota's Lake Oahe, half a mile upstream from the Standing Rock Sioux Tribe's reservation.

-The Standing Rock Sioux Tribe members are concerned the once-stalled project would affect its drinking water supply and place downstream communities at risk of contamination from potential oil spills.
+Tribe members are concerned the once-stalled project would affect their drinking water supply and place downstream communities at risk of contamination from potential oil spills.

 The pipeline moved forward last month after President Donald Trump signed executive actions advancing its approval.
 Trump's actions cast aside efforts by former President Barack Obama to block the pipeline's construction.

-Soon after, the Corps granted the easement.
-The move was enthusiastically greeted two weeks ago by Energy Partners, the pipeline's developer.
-The company has said it's ready to move proceed.
+Soon after, the corps granted the easement.
+The move was enthusiastically greeted two weeks ago by Energy Transfer Partners, the pipeline's developer.
+The company has said it's ready to proceed.

-But the Standing Rock Tribe and its allies claimed then that the easement shouldn't have been granted without the issuance of an expected environmental impact statement or EIS for short.
+But the Standing Rock Sioux Tribe and its allies claimed then that the easement shouldn't have been granted without the issuance of an expected environmental impact statement.

-The Standing Rock Sioux Tribe said they plan to argue that environmental impact statement process was wrongfully terminated.
+The tribe said it plans to argue that the impact statement process was wrongfully terminated.

 Burgum's order to evacuate isn't the first mandate to leave the camp.

 Last fall, protesters also vowed to stand their ground despite growing calls for them to leave.
-Then Gov. Jack Dalrymple ordered them to clear out immediately, citing the harsh winter conditions.
+Then-Gov. Jack Dalrymple ordered them to clear out immediately, citing the harsh winter conditions.

-At the time, the Corps of Engineers also said activists who refused to leave could face arrest.
-Officials later backtracked, saying they had no plans to forcibly remove those who stayed.
+At the time, the Army Corps of Engineers also said activists who refused to leave could face arrest.
+Officials later backtracked, saying they had no plans to remove forcibly those who stayed.

-Earlier this month, the US Army Corps of Engineers also ordered people to leave to prevent injuries and significant environmental damage in the event of flooding.
+Earlier this month, the corps also ordered people to leave to prevent injuries and significant environmental damage in the event of flooding.